-Intellectual property comes in various formats, including but not limited to trademarks, copyrights and patents and covers many different areas, from products, logos, and advertising materials, which serves as a valuable means of distinguishing ones business and products from others, indicate the source and origin of the goods and serve to guarantee that the entity's products are of a certain standard of quality.
-With this in mind, the Company ensures that the trademarks, patents, industrial designs and copyrights used or intended to be used in its business, products, as well as in its marketing and advertising activities are protected through registration with the Intellectual Property Office of the Philippines (the "IPOPHL") and equivalent government regulatory agencies in other countries.
+Intellectual property comes in various formats, including but not limited to trademarks, copyrights and patents.
+It also covers different areas, from products, logos, and advertising materials, which serves as a valuable means of distinguishing one's business and products from others, indicating the source and origin of the goods and serving to guarantee that the entity's products are of a certain standard of quality.
+With this in mind, the Company ensures that the trademarks, patents, industrial designs and copyrights that are being used or are intended to be used in its business, products, and in its marketing and advertising activities are protected by registration with the Intellectual Property Office of the Philippines (the "IPOPHL") and its equivalent government regulatory agencies in other countries and jurisdictions.
 The Company also sees to it that such registrations are maintained pursuant to pertinent laws, rules and regulations.

-All trademarks used by the Company in its products sold in the Philippines and in the relevant foreign markets, as well as those used in its business operations are either registered or have pending applications for registration in its name or in the name of SMC.
-The Company has applied for registration or registered in its name, among others, the trademarks Vino Kulafu, Primera Light Brandy, and Ginebra San Miguel including their label designs, label design of G.S.M.
-Blue Flavors (for Gin Pomelo and Margarita) and industrial design of the Ginebra San Miguel bottle.
+All trademarks used by the Company for its products that sold in the Philippines and in relevant foreign markets, as well as those used for its other business operations are either registered or have pending applications for registration in its name or in the name of SMC.
+The Company has applied for registration or has existing registrations in its name, among others, the trademarks Vino Kulafu, Primera Light Brandy, Ginebra San Miguel and San Miguel Ethyl Alcohol, including their label designs, as well as the trademarks of products that are planned to be released in 2021.
+The Company maintains the registration of the industrial design of the various Ginebra San Miguel bottles.
 The trademarks and label designs of G.S.M.
-Blue, Antonov Vodka and Don Enrique Mixkila are likewise registered in the name of SMC, the use thereof by the Company are duly authorized by SMC.
-It has likewise registered, among others, "Ganado Classics", "Ginebra Ako", "Tamang Swabe, Swabeng Tama", "Masarap Makihalo", and "Ang Bida, Naka-Ginebra" for its advertising initiatives.
+Blue, Antonov Vodka and Don Enrique Mixkila are likewise continued to be registered in the name of SMC, the use of which by the Company is still duly authorized by SMC.
+The Company has likewise registered, among others, "Iba ang Primera Light Brandy", "Mag-Level Up, Pinasarap ng 12 Years", "Sa Bango at Lasa, Sarap Kasama," "Shot Mo Na!", "Celebrate with a Glass of World Class", and "Have a Glass of World Class" for its advertising and marketing initiatives.

-Trademarks used by the Company for its products which are distributed or sold abroad are registered in various countries including Thailand, United States of America, China, Canada, Hong Kong, India, Italy, New Zealand and Taiwan.
+Trademarks used by the Company for its products that are distributed or sold abroad are continued to be registered in various countries including Thailand, United States of America, China, Canada, Hong Kong, India, Italy, Kuwait, New Zealand and Taiwan.

-The Company also has existing copyright certificates of registration over certain pictorial illustrations and radio materials which were used for advertising Vino Kulafu.
+The Company also has existing copyright certificates of registration over certain pictorial illustrations and radio materials that are being used to advertise Vino Kulafu.

-The Company, when necessary, files complaints for trademark infringement and unfair competition, as well as opposes applications for registration of marks similar to that of the Company, in order to protect its rights and interests.
-In 2019, the Company exerted efforts to prevent and/or stop the widespread unauthorized use of its bottles by various individuals and entities.
+The Company, whenever necessary, files complaints for trademark infringement and unfair competition, as well as opposes applications for registration of marks of other parties that are similar to that of the Company, for the purpose of protecting its rights and interests.
+In 2020, the Company continues to exert efforts to put a stop to the widespread unauthorized use of its bottles by various individuals and entities.